populationgenomics/team-docs/docker.md

 applications.
 If you don't know what it is or how to use it, the [official docs](https://docs.docker.com/get-started/) are a good starting point.

-## Host in Google Cloud Artifact Registry
+## Build and host in Google Cloud Artifact Registry

 You can host your Docker images in a Google Cloud [Artifact Registry](https://cloud.google.com/artifact-registry/docs/docker/quickstart) (AR) repository.
-Here are the basic steps for building a Docker image using [Cloud Build](https://cloud.google.com/build/docs/quickstart-build) and subsequently pushing it to AR - the following assume you want to host it in the `australia-southeast1` region, and that you already have a `Dockerfile`.
+Here are the basic steps for building a Docker image using [Cloud Build](https://cloud.google.com/build/docs/quickstart-build) and subsequently pushing it to AR - the following assume that you want to host it in the `australia-southeast1` region, and that you already have a `Dockerfile` in the working directory.

 ### Step 1: Create AR Docker repository